monaheln/portfolioMonaHelness/README.md

-# portfolioMonaHelness
+# Portfolio Mona Helness
-Project for practicing CSS, React and html building through a portfolio webpage.
+Project for practicing CSS, React and html through building a portfolio webpage.